 Relief Valve Sizing Procedure

-Refer to the Fig. 6 below which shows a typical flowchart explaining steps for relief valve sizing procedure.
+Refer to Fig. 6 below which shows a typical flowchart explaining the steps for the relief valve sizing procedure.

 Fig. 7 below shows a typical flare header system for a processing plant.

 - Low-pressure pipe flares are not intended to handle liquids.
 Also, they do not efficiently perform when there is a liquid hydrocarbon release into the flare system.